 Another one of the top activities in Riding Mountain National Park is visiting the Lake Audy Bison Enclosure.

-This is potentially the only place you’ll get to see plains bison roaming around in Manitoba.
+This is potentially the only place you’ll get to see plains bison roaming around in Manitoba on your road trip.

 Bison have been hunted almost to extinction, so this vast, protected space ensures that a captive herd of plains bison is able to thrive.